Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Lionsberg Invitation/The Invitation - 2025 - Season 1.md

 Awakening to [[The Greatest Fraud, Deception, and Existential Threat in History]], humanity now stands at a crossroads, facing [[The Final Test]]:

-Will We rise together as a mature, enlightened species, **ReMembering Our Unity** and co-creating a boundless future far **beyond the walls of Our nursery on Earth?**
+Will We rise together as a mature, enlightened species, **ReMembering Our Unity** and co-creating a boundless future far **beyond the walls of Our nursery here on Earth?**

 Or will only a fragmented remnant survive—genetically modified, shackled, and enslaved in **[[The Final Order]]**, a distant shadow of humanity’s infinite co-creative potential?